wireless-broadband-alliance/wba-openroaming-connector/README.md

 There are two options to retrieve the project:

-1. **Download Release Package**: Download the release package from the releases section on GitHub.
-This package contains only the required components to run, including `.env.sample`, `docker-compose.yml`, and other necessary files.

-2. **Clone the Repository**: If the user is familiar with Git and want to access the complete source code, can clone the repository using the following command:
+1. **Clone the Repository**: If the you are familiar with Git and want to access the complete source code, can clone the repository using the following command:

 ```bash
 - git clone https://github.com/wireless-broadband-alliance/wba-openroaming-connector.git
 ```

+2. **Download Release Package**: Or if you can just download the release package from the releases section on GitHub.
+This package contains only the required components to run, including `.env.sample`, `docker-compose.yml`, and other necessary files.

 # ⚙️ Installation Guide

 Follow this link for more information on installing this project: [Installation Guide](INSTALATION.md).